hypervel/hypervel.org/docs/docs/database.md

 ```

 ::: note
-Laravel Hyperf Hyperf will automatically create a `database/database.sqlite` file and run the default [database migrations](/docs/migrations) for you when you install from composer.
+Hypervel Hyperf will automatically create a `database/database.sqlite` file and run the default [database migrations](/docs/migrations) for you when you install from composer.
 :::

 ### Read and Write Connections

 Sometimes you may wish to use one database connection for SELECT statements, and another for INSERT, UPDATE, and DELETE statements.
-Laravel Hyperf makes this a breeze, and the proper connections will always be used whether you are using raw queries, the query builder, or the Eloquent ORM.
+Hypervel makes this a breeze, and the proper connections will always be used whether you are using raw queries, the query builder, or the Eloquent ORM.

 To see how read / write connections should be configured, let's look at this example: